-Methane is a potent greenhouse gas and has a significant impact on global climate change.
+Methane is one of the most potent greenhouse gases with a significant impact on global climate change.
 However, the persistence of methane in the atmosphere is much shorter than carbon dioxide, so initiatives to lower methane emissions are likely to be effective more quickly.
 It is therefore vital that methane emissions are reduced in the near-term, facilitated by accurate and reliable measurements.
-However, it can be challenging for industry to keep pace with evolving regulations and increasingly sophisticated techniques available to industry to monitor emissions.
+However, it can be challenging for industry, researchers and policy developers to keep pace with evolving regulations and increasingly sophisticated techniques available to monitor emissions.

 IMMC 2022 will bring together scientists, regulators, and stakeholders to one global event aimed at providing a space where work can be presented and ideas discussed in all areas of methane emissions from metrology, to reporting guidelines to existing and emerging technologies.